Armored Core (video game): Plot

 The vast majority of Earth's population is wiped out by a cataclysmic war known as the "Great Destruction".
 The harsh conditions that result force the few remaining survivors to live underground for fifty years, during which time corporations come to power.
 The two largest corporations, Chrome and Murakumo Millennium, constantly battle each other for supremacy, causing significant strife among the populace.
 However, the competition provides endless opportunities for mercenaries called Ravens, who exist independently of the corporations.
-The player is a Raven and pilots an Armored Core, powerful mecha robots that fight for the highest bidder.
+The player is a Raven and pilots an Armored Core(AC), powerful mecha robots that fight for the highest bidder.
+Ravens are provided by a neutral organization known as Ravens' Nest.

+The player begins their career after taking the Raven Test at Ravens' Nest training ground.
+If successful, the player receives a mail from "R", the Ravens' Nest operator.
+The player then begins to take missions from the corporations.
+After every mission, the player can decide to customise their AC.
+As the player progresses, the missions become increasingly difficult.
+The player can also receive mail from Char, a Murakumo agent.
+Throughout the game, the two corporations continue their conflict until they both break apart and fall.

+The final mission, which is requested by Ravens' Nest itself, is implied to be a trap to kill the player, (presumably because they have become "too powerful"), as the mission involves battling resistance in the Nest's base, destroying two Nine-Ball units (piloted by the top-ranking Raven Hustler-One, revealed to be an AI), and destroying the Nest system core.

 Development

 The robot designs were created by renowned mecha designer Shōji Kawamori.
 Kawamori was approached before the PlayStation's launch and during this time, the concept of a player-designed modular mecha was one of the game's only set ideas.
 Kawamori thought that too much player freedom would hinder the team's ability to form a unique visual identity for the game, so he proposed the concept of "armored cores," a system in which the modularity revolved around changes around a core block containing the cockpit, engine, and joint connectors for the limbs and so on.
 FromSoftware adopted this as the official concept for the mecha and the name of the game.